EkgPotato/FHS/README.md

 Project itself is aimed at designing a system to manage and monitor my private finances.

 ## Technical Stack
-- **React & Angular:** These frameworks are use as separed frontend applications, mostly to enhance my angular experience and learn react.
+- **React & Angular:** These frameworks are used as prepared frontend applications, mostly to enhance my angular experience and learn react.
 - **.NET Core and EF Core**
 - **PostgreSQL**
 - **Blazor & .NET MAUI:** In the future, I plan to expand the project's with a Blazor-based mobile application, wrapped in .NET MAUI.

++ Project development is tracked using Jira